Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$

 \end{definition}

 Recall that $R_F$ denotes the intrinsic radius \eqref{eq:radius} of the immersion $F$.

-The following result may be viewed as an {\em abstract Calabi-Yau theorem}.
-It is motivated by the classical Calabi-Yau problem for minimal surfaces, and it summarises all recent results on this subject in the literature (see Example \ref{ex:CY}).
-For the history of this problem, see the discussion and references in \cite{AlarconForstneric2019JAMS,AlarconForstneric2019RMI}.
+The following result may be viewed as an {\em abstract Calabi--Yau theorem}.
+It is motivated by the classical Calabi--Yau problem for minimal surfaces, and it summarises all recent results on this subject in the literature (see Example \ref{ex:CY}).
+For the history of this problem, see the discussion and references in \cite{AlarconForstneric2019JAMS,AlarconForstneric2019RMI,AlarconForstnericLopez2021}.